vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 {{< line_break >}}

-The metaphor for this exercise is that you are keeping the planet moving by walking on top of the world!
+The metaphor for this exercise is that you are keeping the planet spinning by walking on top of the world!
 As you swing your arms, the planet rotates beneath you.

 ![Design for the core training exercise](/images/sitness/planet_walker_design.png)